CS558/student-projects/README.md

 For your final project, you should create the following things:

 * A GitHub repository containing the code for your project
-* A write up that explains what your project, how it works and what tools you used along the way
-* (If applicable) A web page that runs a demo of your project.
+* A web page that runs a demo of your project.
 You can use [GitHub pages for this](https://help.github.com/articles/creating-project-pages-manually).
+* A write up that explains that explains:
+    + What your project is
+    + How to use it
+    + What tools you used
+    + Has at least one picture of your project
+    + A link to your demo

 You will also give a presentation of your project in class.